 I am a historian of maps and spatial use.
 My approach to the study of the past is grounded in a methodological, rather than a temporal framework.
 While my formal training marks me as a medievalist, I firmly believe that my approach broadens the possible scope of my scholarship.
 The study of maps, as re-creations of understood space, offers the possibility to do work that cuts across both interdisciplinary borders and intra-disciplinary categorical boundaries.

 Understanding the creation and apprehension of space in any time period requires a rounded consideration of mapping practice that folds in multiple types of recreated space, and examines them against each other.
-My toolkit for for this kind of research is inherently, and necessarily, interdisciplinary.
-The work of geographers such as Yi-fu Tuan and Edward Soja, and Doreen Massey, as well as that of spatial philosophers like Michel de Certeau and Gaston Bachelard, are useful.
-Literary critical approaches to space employed by Edward Said, Raymond Williams, Mary Louise Pratt and others provide important grounding, and I find guidance from historians such as Raymond Craib, Matthew Edney, and D. Graham Burnett.
+My toolkit for this kind of research is inherently, and necessarily, interdisciplinary.
+The work of geographers such as Yi-fu Tuan and Edward Soja, and Doreen Massey, as well as that of spatial philosophers like Michel de Certeau, Gaston Bachelard are useful.
+Literary critical approaches to space employed by Edward Said, Raymond Williams, Robert MacFarlane and others provide important grounding, and I find guidance from historians such as Raymond Craib, Matthew Edney, and D. Graham Burnett.
 The methodologies that such practitioners have employed lay out possible avenues of investigation, and provide springboards for my own research.